Table of Contents

 - Sale, distribution, or promotion of beverages must be in compliance with the University beverage contract, available from University Dining Services Contract Administration at (612) 624-9048.

-- Groups must provide their own furnishings and equipment.
+- Permit holders must provide their own furnishings and equipment.

-- Groups should contact Facilities Management Landcare at (612) 625-7361 to secure additional trash and recycling receptacles if any literature is to be distributed and/or food and beverages will be served.
+- Permit applicants should contact Facilities Management Landcare at (612) 625-7361 to secure additional trash and recycling receptacles if any literature is to be distributed and/or food and beverages will be served.

 - If grassy areas are to be used, green or tan carpeting or plywood must be put down to protect the grass.
 Carpeting or plywood may not be down for longer than a total of 24 hours.

-- Chalking is allowed on horizontal surfaces only, excluding the steps.
+- Chalking is allowed on horizontal surfaces only, excluding stairways.
 No chalking is allowed on vertical surfaces such as sides of buildings, bridges, steps, etc. Please review Administrative Policy: Distribution of Information through Publications, Banners, or Chalking.

-- Groups must comply with all applicable University contracts and policies, state and federal laws.
+- Permit holders must comply with all applicable University contracts and policies, state and federal laws.

-- Event sponsor must have the approved permit with them at the event and be prepared to show the permit if requested by University officials.
+- Permit holders must have the approved permit with them at the event and be prepared to show the permit if requested by University officials.

 - Fires are not permitted, regardless of fuel source.
 An exception is made for grilling used in the preparation of food, as outlined in the section titled “Grilling.”

-- In general, University departments and registered student groups are not required to have a use agreement or insurance for outdoor space reservations.
-However, depending on the nature of the event, insurance and a use agreement may be required by the University.
+- In general, University Departments and Registered Student Groups are not required to have a use agreement or insurance for outdoor space reservations.
+However, depending on the nature of the event, insurance and/or a use agreement may be required by the University.

-- University policy prohibits the use of University property by non-University entities for the purpose of revenue generation or the sale, solicitation or promotion of goods or services. (see Appendix to Administrative Policy: Using and Leasing University Real Estate)
+- University policy prohibits the use of University property by non-University entities for the purpose of revenue generation or the sale, solicitation or promotion of goods or services. (see Administrative Policy: Use and Lease of Real Estate.)